sivapalla2003/reguloscan-mvp/README.md

-# 🧬 ReguloSCAN – Schizophrenia Variant Analyzer
+# 🧬 ReguloSCAN - Variant Analyzer

 This project is a **Streamlit web application** to analyze schizophrenia gene variants.
 It allows uploading a `.csv` file of variants and highlights the **best one** based on severity score.